leafsphp/docs/src/modules/cors/index.md

 ## Usage

-After installing the cors module, the cors module is automatically linked to the leaf app and can be used directly without referencing it anywhere.
+After installing the CORS module, the CORS module is automatically linked to the Leaf app and can be used directly without referencing it anywhere.

-::: tip Outside leaf
+::: tip Outside Leaf
-Leaf CORS can also be used without leaf's core.
-You simply need to reference methods on `Leaf\Http\Cors` which is the class for cors.
+Leaf CORS can also be used without Leaf's core.
+You simply need to reference methods on `Leaf\Http\Cors` which is the class for CORS.

 ```php
 Leaf\Http\Cors::config([